primeroIMS/primero/ansible/README.md

           (venv) $ ansible-playbook application-primero.yml --tags all

+8. If a `secrets.yml` file was created, after you are done deploying primero then delete this file.

-7. If using certbot run the `certbot.yml` playbook.
+9. If using certbot run the `certbot.yml` playbook.
 Sometimes certbot won't work right away when the application is first deploy.
 If certbot does fail, wait a couple minutes and then just run the `certbot.yml` playbook again.

            (venv) $ ansible-playbook certbot.yml